dwaitavr/Compiler-Design-Lab/README.md

 3. Write program to design parser for arithmetic expressions using YACC

-i) Write a program to check the syntax of switch statement in C.
+i) Write a program to check the syntax of switch sta in C.

 ii) Program to recognize a valid arithmetic expression that uses operator `+, – , * and /`.